jjwealth/flask-devops-app/README.md

 !CI/CD

-This is a simple Flask app containerized with Docker and deployed using GitHub Actions.
+This is a simple Flask app containerized with Docker and deployed to DockerHub and EC2 Webserver using GitHub Actions.

 ## 🛠️ Tech Stack
 - Python 3.11